caugustine2022/resume/README.md

 * Monitored logs and reviewed alerts (using Prometheus with Grafana) while identifying, remediating, and escalating incidents that occur within the environment.
 * Monitored real-time security alerts and events using Splunk and Wireshark.
 Deployed and managed security patches and updates across the organization’s infrastructure.
 * Used Jira to create a security vulnerability dashboard as a tracking mechanism whereby vulnerabilities are resolved in a time frame in support of the Agile methodology.
-Automated security testing using tools like; Nessus, and Burp Suite (dynamic application security testing (DAST) web vulnerability scanner), reducing testing time by 50%.
+Automated security testing using tools like; Nessus, and Burp Suite (dynamic application security testing (DAST); a web vulnerability scanner), reducing testing time by 50%.
 * Collaborated with development teams to integrate security best practices into the software development life cycle, ensuring secure code deployment.